andreimcristof/nodejsBaseApi/README.md

 This assumes you have a running rethinkdb Docker container.
 You can do this with the following command:

 `docker run -p=1338:8080 -p=28015:28015 --name=localRethinkDbStore rethinkdb`
-(note that this command requires Docker to be installed, please see the prerequisits section above first).
+(note that this command needs to run in a docker terminal, therefore it requires Docker to be installed, please see the prerequisites section above first).

 This command downloads the latest rethinkdb image from the Docker public hub (in case you don't have it already), starts it on local, exposes the administration interface on port 1338 , so you can access your database in the browser at
 http://192.168.99.100:1338/

-Once the rethinkdb container is running, note that the API itself uses port 28015 (the RethinkDb default) to communicate.
+Once the rethinkdb container is running, note that the API itself uses port 28015 (the RethinkDb default) to communicate with the database.
 But the administration UI of Rethink can be accessed at the address above.